go-go-golems/go-emrichen/README.md

 ## `!All`

 Evaluates if all items in the iterable are truthy.
+Don't use `!And`, use `!All` instead.

 **Example:**
 ```yaml